-The international programs at GRIPS are conducted solely in English, so that international students can study without having any language or the Japanese language.
-However, qualified international students can take courses in Japanese.
+The international programs at GRIPS are conducted solely in English.
+However, qualified international students can take courses conducted in Japanese.
 In addition, Japanese language classes are provided for students who wish to study Japanese during their period of study.

 For international students, the minimum residential requirement to obtain a Master’s degree is one year, and most students can satisfy all requirements for the degree within that time.